1. What steps can the state government take to ensure equal access to utilities for immigrant communities?

 4. Are there any laws or policies at the state level that promote or hinder equal utility access in immigrant communities?

-There are several laws and policies at the state level that can either promote or hinder equal utility access in immigrant communities.
+There are a few laws and policies at the state level that may impact equal utility access in immigrant communities.
 These include:

-5. How are community organizations working with state officials to improve utility access for immigrants in New Jersey?
+5. How are community organizations working with state officials to improve utility access for immigrants in Massachusetts?

 6. What challenges do immigrants face when trying to obtain equal utility access, and how can the state address these issues?